calculix/pygccx/readme.md

 Look in the examples folder for a quick start and to learn more about how to use pygccx.
 The best way to explore pygccx is by using an IDE like VS Code or PyCharm with auto completion, intellysense and static type checking switched on.
 So you can see all the members, parameters types and doc strings.
+In the folder doc/pygccx you can find an auto generated html documentation of all classes.

 ATM no postprocessing capabilities are implemented.
 This is one of the next mile stones.<br>